xenakas/dsba_ecm_2022/README.md

 The results of the midterm exam (1st of November) are published in the corresponding folder.
 The last column EXAM% is the final grade.

-# Next Home Assignment deadline is  March 05, 2023, 23:55 MSK
+# Next  deadline is Essay May 11, 2023, 23:55 MSK
- March 05, 2023, 23:55 HA9 - to be submitted through Classroom

- March 19, 2023, 23:55 HA10 - to be submitted through Classroom
+ Requirements for Essay are uploaded to the main folder.
  Requirements for HA:
  -  Use scan options, check the quality of the file before sending.
  -  The first page should be titled like this "Vadim Ivanov, gr.
 201, HA08, data07, Python".